Large-Scale AI and Foundation Models for Neuroscience: A Comprehensive Review: Neuroscience and neurology applications

+In practice, disease-oriented systems rarely deploy FMs as standalone diagnostic tools.
+Instead, they are embedded in task-specific pipelines that combine transferable representations or structured language priors with disease-aware components that encode pathological signatures, temporal progression, and modality-driven biomarkers.
+System performance therefore reflects not only model scale but the extent to which general representations are aligned with the biological characteristics and clinical objectives of each disorder.

-\subsubsection{Neurodegenerative Disorders}
+\subsubsection{Neurodegenerative disorders}

-Neurodegenerative conditions pose special challenges to AI-augmented diagnosis and treatment because of their continuous nature and intricate pathophysiology.
-Large AI systems have demonstrated excellent strides in the treatment of AD dementia, Parkinson's disease, and multiple sclerosis through specially crafted architecture and domain-specific training methods that reflect biomarkers and course patterns specific to the disease.
+Neurodegenerative conditions pose challenges for AI-assisted diagnosis and prognosis due to their progressive nature and complex pathophysiology.
+While AI approaches are being developed for Alzheimer's disease, Parkinson's disease, and multiple sclerosis using disease-specific biomarkers and progression patterns, their clinical utility remains under investigation.

-While AI methods have achieved remarkable performance in discrete classification tasks such as early detection, diagnosis (e.g., AD vs. non-AD), and predicting conversion to dementia~\cite{grueso2021machine, bron2022ten, jo2019deep, ansart2021predicting}, their application to continuous and fine-grained prognostic measures remains limited.
-Predicting gradual trajectories of neurological and cognitive decline demands models capable of capturing subtle temporal and physiological variations, rather than merely performing binary classification.
-Current approaches have shown only modest success in this regard—for instance, models trained on neuroimaging data often struggle to accurately estimate cognitive scores over time~\cite{SUI2020818}.
+While AI methods have achieved notable performance in discrete classification tasks such as early detection, diagnosis (e.g., AD vs. non-AD), and predicting conversion to dementia~\cite{bron2022ten, ansart2021predicting}, their application to continuous and fine-grained prognostic measures remains limited.
+Predicting gradual trajectories of neurological and cognitive decline requires models that capture subtle temporal and physiological variations, rather than merely performing binary classification.
+Current approaches show only modest success.
+For instance, neuroimaging-based models often struggle to accurately predict longitudinal changes in cognitive scores~\cite{SUI2020818}.
 Similarly, transfer learning based on a pretrained ResNet50 model achieved reliable conversion prediction but exhibited weak correlations with actual cognitive decline~\cite{bae2021transfer}.
-Addressing these challenges is crucial for advancing AI’s role in clinical settings and for deepening our understanding of fundamental questions in the neuroscience of dementia~\cite{thivierge2007topographic}, such as how neural signal features map onto higher-order cognitive processes.
+Addressing these challenges is crucial for advancing AI's role in clinical settings and for deepening our understanding of fundamental questions in the neuroscience of dementia~\cite{thivierge2007topographic}, such as how neural signal features map onto higher-order cognitive processes.

-ADAgent is an LLM-driven conversational system for Alzheimer’s Disease support, using multi-turn interaction to coordinate multimodal diagnostic tools and reasoning-driven clinical assessment~\cite{hou2025adagentllmagentalzheimers}.
-It adapts its guidance to cognitive impairment levels and facilitates early-stage monitoring and decision support.
-Supporting this direction, DECT demonstrates advanced diagnostic capability for speech-based Alzheimer’s Disease detection by leveraging LLM-assisted fine-grained linguistic representation and label-switched / label-preserved data generation to improve transformer-based classification performance~\cite{mo2025dect}.